TitoMoi/servihelper/README.md

 Then below, we can copy it to the clipboard to later paste it in whatsapp web, generate a .png image or generate a pdf.

+Massive printing of assignments is supported too.

 ## When I create an assignment, when selecting the participant, a number is displayed next to it, what is it?

-It is the number of times you have participated in that room with that type of assignment with that role.
+It is the number of times the participant has participated in that room with that type of assignment with that role.

 ## ¿How do I report a bug or ask for a feature?